sebastien-bouffier/Bidoo/README.md

 ## dUKe

 dUKe is a simple but very efficient 4 x CV controller.
 Yo can choose between -5V/+5V or 0V/10V and set the MAX and MIN for each slider.
 If used CV will add signal on top of the slider.
 Two nice buttons allow you to jump to both extremities of the 4 sliders at the same time.

+## ACnE

+ACnE is a very simple and compact patch bay/mixer.
+18 in x 8 out.
+For a faster patching, reset is still the right click on knobs but with ACnE center click set them to their maximum value.
+You have 4 snapshots or scenes or I don't know how you will call them, but it is cool to be able to change the mix and the patching between modules at the same time.

 ## vOId